General Practice Staff & Services

 Most checks for conditions are carried out on once a year to check that your symptoms are under control and you do not have any problems with your medication.
 Please book an appointment after April each year.
 Please do not wait for an invitation to book your appointment.

 It is very important to keep these appointments when they are arranged, please notify us if you cannot attend and rebook your appointment.

 You need to bring all your medications with you at the time of your appointment.

+We provide basic travel advice and the free vaccines that are available on the NHS but no paid for vaccines.
 There are alternative providers in Peterborough including Chemists and Supermarkets.
 Please do your research and chose the best option according to your needs.

 Seasonal flu vaccine

 Each year the seasonal flu vaccine is delivered after the 15th of October.